Suryanandsingh/Fashion-MNIST-image_recognition/README.md

 ### Fashion-MNIST_keras

-Fashion MNIST dataset with Keras-CNN by 91.5%
+* Image recognition from Fashion MNIST dataset.

+* This project implimentated by python with keras-CNN.

+* Accuracy of this project is 91.5%

 #### [Download Dataset](https://www.kaggle.com/zalando-research/fashionmnist/data)